 He would go on to become a music teacher and band director in Miami-Dade public schools for 10 years.
 Ingram is also an accomplished musician in his own right and has performed throughout the state and nationally as a saxophone soloist and conductor.

 In 2006, he was named the Francisco R. Walker Miami-Dade County Teacher of the Year.
 He was also a finalist for the state of Florida Teacher of the Year Award in 2006.

 In May 2013, he was elected president of the United Teachers of Dade, which represents employees of the fourth-largest school district in the nation.
-He held that post until 2015, when he was elected vice president of the FEA, where he became a bridge-builder and fearless advocate for public education, the joy of learning and the importance of the arts in education.
+He held that post until 2015, when he was elected vice president of the Florida Education Association, where he became a bridge-builder and fearless advocate for public education, the joy of learning and the importance of the arts in education.
 In 2018, he won election as FEA president.
 Since then, he has been in frequent demand as a speaker, lecturer and presenter, and is recognized nationally for his workshops and presentations on community organizing and coalition building.

 In May 2013, the Miami Herald’s Legacy magazine named Ingram as one of South Florida’s 50 most powerful black business leaders.
-He is also a recipient of the prestigious JM Family African-American Achievers Award, given to leaders who have exemplified excellence in their respective fields.
+He is a recipient of the prestigious JM Family African-American Achievers Award, given to leaders who have exemplified excellence in their fields.

 In addition to his bachelor’s degree from Bethune-Cookman, Ingram earned a master’s degree in educational leadership from Barry University.
 He also holds an honorary doctorate of humane letters awarded by Florida Memorial University.

 He is married to Yvetta Ingram, and they have three children, all of whom have attended public schools.